Alex-Baltzis/automated_api_testing/readme.md

 An automated CI logic has also been implemented.
 Every time something is pushed or merged into the origin/master branch an action is triggered, the tests run and a report is produced as an artifact, giving detailed overview to the user how his/her commits affected the project.

+### Structure
+1. All the tests ofthe project exists within the `test_api` folder.
+A subdirectory for each topic exists and then a .py for rach endpoint containing
+all the corresponding testcases of the later one.

+2. Helping classes are contained within the `utils` folder.
+    - __ApiClient__ helping constructing all the http comands
+    - __Book__ helping constructing and comparing book related responses
+    - __Author__ helping constructing and comparing author related responses

+3. The report generated files exists in `report`
+4. Any needed settings in `config`--> `settings.py`.
+For the time being, only the base url of the API under testing is set up there

 ---

 ## Prerequisites